pimotte/nomic/README.md

 **323** It may be assumed that the proposer of a rule-change is always in favour of this rule-change and thus has cast an implicit vote in favour of the rule-change.
-An explicit vote through the procedures outlined in the rules may replace this implicit vote in favour.
+An explicit vote through the procedures outlined in the rules replaces this implicit vote in favour.
 If the implicit vote is not overwritten with an explicit vote, the validity of the implicit vote is held to the same requirements as any other vote.
 For the purpose of validity checking, it can be considered an unwritten comment placed after all comments on the PR before the merging comment of the PR.